Updated December 2020

 Water Use by Volume

-Water-use data is available between 2003 and 2018.
-Since fewer than ten projects have more than ten years of operational life, the industry average is not calculated past that point.
+Water use data are available between 2003 and 2019.
+Since fewer than ten projects have more than twelve years of operational life, the industry average is not calculated past that point.

 Below, you will see the breakdown of total water volume for in situ projects for a year, scheme subtype, oil sands area, company, project, or hydrocarbon production cohort of interest.
 By selecting a scheme in the first chart, you are then able to view how the in situ project of interest performs over time (by year since first steam injection) and the breakdown of its total water use (by calendar year).

-Nonsaline make-up water-use intensity has been decreasing on an annual basis.
-As of 2018, the in situ sector has improved its make-up water-use intensity by over 70 per cent since 2003.
-On average, in 2018, the in situ sector required only 0.20 barrels of nonsaline make-up water for every BOE of bitumen.
+Nonsaline make-up water use intensity has been decreasing on an annual basis.
+As of 2019, the in situ sector has improved its make-up water use intensity by over 75 per cent since 2003, when it was 0.79 barrels of nonsaline make-up water for every BOE.
+In 2019, the sector required on average less than 0.20 barrels of nonsaline make-up water for every BOE, which was a marginal improvement from 2018.